-When creating Popups or other UI elements, you often need to decide between a modal or modeless behavior.
-But what is the difference?
-And which behavior is the right one in each situation?
+When creating Popups or other UI elements, do you often find yourself having to decide between a modal or modeless behavior?

 A modal Popup is very likely to interrupt your visitors’ workflow and distract them.
 In traditional software development, those dialogs were used to get the users’ confirmation before proceeding with an action.